FIRST CLUB OF ROME SUMMER ACADEMY 2017

 - work samples (visual, text, video)

-- Initial deadline (11th June, midnight CET).
+- Initial deadline was 11 June - EXTENDED DEADLINE is 18 June midnight CET.
 Applications are screened as they arrive, so apply early!

 - Approved applicants will have 14 days to accept and pay the participation fee